Standard time to degree

 The Master's Programme in Cognitive Systems combines an academic approach with opportunities for technical application in various fields.
 It provides an ideal foundation of theoretical and methodological knowledge to enable students to keep pace in a dynamic field that is, and will continue to be, characterised by constant development and change.

 The profile of this course of study qualifies graduates for work in scientific research as well as in all career fields where the seamless interaction of humans and technology plays a central role.
 Cognitive systems are extremely important to the automobile industry, medical technology, information technology and in all high-tech fields in general.
 Other potential career paths include research and development, product development, cognitive ergonomics, multimedia, e-learning, air-traffic control, e-commerce, interface design or, for instance, prosthetics.
 Specific tasks in these fields include the conception and development of hardware and software solutions or the implementation of improvements on the basis of market research or in the context of usability engineering.

-The required internships, applied coursework and research-oriented areas of concentration allow students to apply the knowledge they have acquired.
+The applied coursework, the integrated projects and research-oriented specialisations allow students to apply the knowledge they have acquired.
 The programme is thus significantly oriented towards projects and practical applications.

 For their master's theses, students work in interdisciplinary project groups.
 To this end, the University of Ulm possesses a unique and ideal constellation of academic disciplines with the fields of computer science, engineering and psychology coming together in a single faculty.

 The ability to choose amongst various concentration modules allows for specialisation in the areas of perception, interaction, learning and planning & deduction.
 Through the programme's generally interdisciplinary approach, students have the opportunity to branch out into adjacent fields of study such as biology, medicine or business.